 Halar® ECTFE demonstrates excellent overall chemical resistance.
-In general only few species are known to chemically attack Halar® ECTFE and a limited number of chemicals can significantly swell the polymer leading to a worsening of the performance of the material.
+In general only a few substances are known to chemically attack Halar® ECTFE and only a limited number of chemicals can significantly swell the polymer leading to a worsening of the performance of the material.